orbkit/orbkit/doc/general.rst

-  Unless the exponents are not defined explicitly using "exp_list" in ``qc.ao_spec`` (cf. :ref:`Central Variables <qc.ao_spec>` for details), orbkit is restricted to s, p, d, f, and g atomic orbitals (Molden file limitation).
+  Unless the exponents are not defined explicitly using "exp_list" in ``qc.ao_spec`` (cf. :ref:`Central Variables <qc.ao_spec>` for details), ORBKIT is restricted to s, p, d, f, and g atomic orbitals (Molden file limitation).

 .. _`Real-Valued (Pure) Spherical Harmonic`: